 To complicate matters further, the availability of kerb-side collection for plastics varies according to your local council so you need to explicitly check with them before putting plastic items in the recycling.
-In addition, some areas do have specific recycling schemes for the more tricky plastics, but only if you are able to take your plastics to a collection point (for example, some supermarkets will collect soft plastics for recycling).

 Types of plastic